Food Standards Agency backs call to make allergy information compulsory on menus

 Owen Carey, 18, died from an allergic reaction after being given a buttermilk-coated grilled chicken burger despite telling staff he was allergic to dairy.

-Since his death in 2017 his family has called for a new law that would mandate food outlets to put all allergy information on the face of the main menu to ensure customers have “full visibility” on what they order.
+Since his death in 2017, his family has called for Owen’s Law, which would mandate that food outlets put all allergy information on the face of the main menu to ensure customers have “full visibility” on what they order.

+Owen’s father, Paul Carey, said he “had a tear in his eye” as FSA board members said they will recommend a change in legislation to Government ministers.

 On Wednesday the FSA agreed it would like to see written allergy information made compulsory in restaurants and coffee shops, and board members said the body will write to Government ministers to discuss their ideas.